Kehinde Andrews: Early life and education

 Andrews is of British African-Caribbean heritage.
 He grew up in Birmingham, the son of a half-white English, half-Jamaican mother who was a university graduate and was born in Britain, and a Jamaican father who had come to the UK in his early teens.
-Andrews earned a PhD in sociology and cultural studies from the University of Birmingham in 2011.
-His thesis was entitled Back to Black: Black Radicalism and the Supplementary School Movement.
+Andrews earned a PhD degree in sociology and cultural studies from the University of Birmingham in 2011.
+His thesis was titled Back to Black: Black Radicalism and the Supplementary School Movement.

 Academic career

-Andrews is a professor of Black studies in the School of Social Sciences at Birmingham City University.
+Andrews was a professor of Black studies in the School of Social Sciences at Birmingham City University, having intimated in August 2026 during an appearance on the Radio 4 Today programme that he had been made redundant from this role.
 He is the director of the Centre for Critical Social Research, founder of the Harambee Organisation of Black Unity, and co-chair of the UK Black Studies Association.
 Andrews is the first Black Studies professor in the UK and led the establishment of the first Black Studies programme in Europe at Birmingham City University.